Racial segregation in the United States: Scientific racism

 The intellectual roots of Plessy v.
 Ferguson, the landmark United States Supreme Court decision which upheld the constitutionality of racial segregation, under the doctrine of "separate but equal", were partially tied to the scientific racism of the era.
 The popular support of the decision was likely a result of the racist beliefs which were held by most whites at the time.
 Later, the court decision Brown v.
 Board of Education rejected the ideas of scientific racists about the need for segregation, especially in schools.
 Following that decision both scholarly and popular ideas of scientific racism played an important role in the attack and backlash that followed the court decision.

 The Mankind Quarterly is a journal that has published scientific racism.
 It was founded in 1960, partly in response to the 1954 United States Supreme Court decision Brown v.
 Board of Education, which ordered the desegregation of US schools.
 Many of the publication's contributors, publishers, and board of directors espouse academic hereditarianism.
-The publication is widely criticized for its extremist politics, anti-semitic bent and its support for scientific racism.
+The publication is widely criticized for its extremist politics, antisemitic bent and its support for scientific racism.

 In the South

-After the end of Reconstruction and the withdrawal of federal troops, which followed from the Compromise of 1877, the Democratic governments in the South instituted state laws to separate black and white racial groups, submitting African-Americans to de facto second-class citizenship and enforcing white supremacy.
+After the end of Reconstruction and the withdrawal of federal troops, which followed from the Compromise of 1877, the Democratic governments in the South instituted state laws to separate black and white racial groups, submitting African Americans to de facto second-class citizenship and enforcing white supremacy.
 Collectively, these state laws were called the Jim Crow system, after the name of a stereotypical 1830s black minstrel show character.
 Sometimes, as in Florida's Constitution of 1885, segregation was mandated by state constitutions.

-Racial segregation became the law in most parts of the American South until the Civil Rights Movement.
+Racial segregation became the law in most parts of the American South until the Civil Rights Movement in the 1960s.
 These laws, known as Jim Crow laws, forced segregation of facilities and services, prohibited intermarriage, and denied suffrage.
 Impacts included: